fmvilas/didgeridoo/readme.md

 For the purpose of loading modules and libraries you should use RequireJS ([requirejs.org]()), which is included by default.

-	//Example: Loading the Underscore library at libraries/underscore
+	//Example: Loading the Underscore library at public/app/libs/underscore

-	require(['libraries/underscore/underscore-min'], function() {
+	require(['components/underscore/underscore'], function() {
 		//Now you can use Underscore
 	});

 	//Example: Loading a Underscore library by its name, previously declared at
-	// 		   /public/app/didgeridoo.js
+	//		 /public/app/main.js.

 	require(['underscore'], function() {
 		//Now you can use Underscore
 	});

-An **action** is a kind of module that defines a common task.
+**Actions** are a kind of module that defines a common task.
 You should define an action when a common task can be done in various ways and you can't control all these ways.
 For example, a common task that fits the definition is the *FileSave* action, which can be performed via keyboard (Ctrl/Cmd+S), via top menu option File > Save, or even an automated script that eventually save all files.